neontribe/ARCVStore/README.md

 Alexandra Rose Charity (registered in England and Wales #00279157)

-As such, unless otherwise specified in the appropriate component source, associated file or compiled asset, files in this project repository are Copyright &copy; 2018 Alexandra Rose Charity, all rights reserved.
+As such, unless otherwise specified in the appropriate component source, associated file or compiled asset, files in this project repository are Copyright &copy; 2018 Alexandra Rose Charity, All Rights Reserved.

 If you wish to discuss copyright or licensing issues, please contact: